commons-teaching/SBL.20004.2022_group_B-OlaAatmika/SBL.20004.2022_group_B-OlaAatmika_Report.md

 Some words on the backgorund of your projects.
 Which plants did you select and why ?

+Project: Metabolomics of 15 Gesneriaceae species

+Aim: We aim to perfrom metabolomics on Gesneriaceae family to find the medicinal bio-active substances

 ## Material & Methods

 ### Sample collection